Close

 Since its discovery, Pompeii has been a popular archaeological site and parts are now open to tourists.

-7. The ruins of the city are covered in graffiti
+7. A fun fact about Pompeii: the ruins of the city are covered in graffiti

 And some of it is on the rude side!
 The people of Pompeii certainly had a sense of humour.